one-busy-beaver/Unity-Web-Game/README.md

 # Unity Web Game: Purple City

 An indie side scroller game featured with exploration, ability-based progression, platforming, and secrets.
+To check out the Unity assets, see [Unstable Prototype](https://github.com/one-busy-beaver/Unstable-Prototype).

-This game is available and free to play at [Purple City](https://catloaf-cafe.github.io/Unity-Web-Game/)!
+This game is available and free to play at [Purple City](https://one-busy-beaver.github.io/Unity-Web-Game/)!

 Demo playthrough can be found at [YouTube](https://youtu.be/aSsFjq4bAbg).